-Cinema 4D Hair shades per segment and interpolates from the root of a segment to the tip of a segment.
-Now it appears the bottom-most root segment starts out black BECAUSE it is actually not perfectly on the surface of the character mesh (where it takes the color/illum/shadow information from) but slightly beneath it.
+In the Standard renderer, Cinema 4D Hair shades per segment and interpolates from the root of a segment to the tip of a segment.

-Again, this happens only if you have quads that are not entirely flat and have a slight concave ( convex?) curvature.
+Again, this happens only if you have quads that are not entirely flat and have a slight convex curvature.

 - Either get rid of your quads, but this really is a bad solution for rigged meshes